Nolito/pg-go/README.md

 # pg-go
-Test for using PostgreSQL databases with Golang
+How to use PostgreSQL databases with Golang ?